 If you’re not following a set training plan, then these workouts are an easy way to incorporate some structured interval training into your weekly riding without needing to overthink things too much.

 Custom workouts on Zwift

 If you’ve reached this point in the article and are thinking that none of the above quite matches what you’re looking for, well, don’t worry.
 Zwift also lets you easily create custom workouts from its Training page.

-Zwift uses a simple drag and drop interface that makes designing your ultimate sweat-sesh a cinch – you just grab blocks from the right-hand column (there are blocks for all the different power zones, plus warm up, cool down, intervals, free riding, text events and cadence) and use the mouse or text boxes to expand the length and difficulty of each interval.
+Zwift uses a simple drag and drop interface that makes designing your ultimate sweat-sesh a cinch – you just grab blocks from the right-hand column (there are blocks for all the different power zones, plus warm-up, cool down, intervals, free riding, text prompts and cadence) and use the mouse or text boxes to expand the length and difficulty of each interval.